 Facilities at Peyto Lake

-If you venture to Peyto Lake expecting facilities like at Lake Louise you’ll be disappointed.
-There are limited facilities at Peyto Lake, including drop toilets, RV Parking, and trash cans (please pick up after yourself!).
+If you venture to Peyto Lake expecting facilities like at Lake Louise, you’ll be disappointed.
+There are limited facilities at Peyto Lake, but there are toilets in the parking lot, RV Parking, and bear-safe trash cans (please pick up after yourself and use the bear trash cans correctly!).

 - Arrive early to avoid the crowds.
 Grab a thermos and enjoy the stunning views in the fresh morning air and some coffee.